Meet the Team

 Alli is a Toronto-based dance music lover, writer and harm reduction advocate.
 She just completed a Master’s in international development and for £18k, she’s telling everyone.
 Personality developed in Manchester, England so loves colourful windbreakers and pints in the pub.
 Your queer, anti-militarist intersectional feminist auntie who’ll ruin family dinners by starting arguments.

 Shyan Mirhassani provides support with Grant Proposal applications for the magazine.
-She has a Bachelor’s Degree in Urban and Regional Planning, and is currently completing the International Development Certificate program at Humber College.
-She is passionate about addressing inequalities and other social justice issues that the 2LGBTQ+A community faces today.
+She has a Bachelor’s Degree in Urban and Regional Planning, and a certificate in International Development.
+She is passionate about addressing inequalities and other social justice issues that the 2LGBTQIA+ community faces today.

 Sam provides support with the design of the magazine and accompanying social media.
 She has a masters degree in art history and currently works in communications, with a strong focus on environmental and social governance and community support programs.
 She also volunteers for a local environmental charity and an online women's collective.